Neighbourhood West End

 The outcome is a 95,000-square-foot state-of-the-art facility offering a wide array of popular services including a spacious gym, pool, hot tub, steam rooms, sauna, gymnasium, racquet courts, child care, and family services.
 The new facility opened in 2010 and grew to 7000 members within 7 months.

 Building on this success, Concert Properties and the YMCA of Greater Vancouver have partnered on a similar project in City of Coquitlam.

-Strata Corporation and YMCA management – While developed concurrently and a single building, the 6 level YMCA and 42 level Patina are operated separately, via a Strata Corporation and non-profit society, respectively.
+Strata Corporation and YMCA management – While developed concurrently and a single building, the YMCA and Patina are operated separately, via a Strata Corporation and non-profit society, respectively.
 They have agreements for how common components, such as the parkade, are maintained and financed between the different entities.
 While useful to be aware of this, it will likely only be important to you if you serve on your Strata Council.

 Multi-use buildings are common in Vancouver and include Telus Garden that’s comprised of independently managed residential and commercial towers.
 Another example is currently under construction adjacent to Patina, The Butterfly will have church facilities within the base of the condo tower.